The Conet Project

-The Conet Project: Recordings of Shortwave Numbers Stations is a four- (later five-) CD set of recordings of numbers stations and noise stations released by Irdial-Discs beginning in 1997.
-Numbers stations are shortwave radio stations believed to be operated by government agencies to communicate with deployed spies.
+The Conet Project: Recordings of Shortwave Numbers Stations is a four- and later five-CD set of recordings of numbers stations and noise stations released by Irdial-Discs beginning in 1997.
+Numbers stations are shortwave radio stations believed to be operated by governments to covertly communicate with deployed spies under nonofficial cover.
 The collection of recordings is primarily the work of Irdial-Discs founder Akin Fernandez, who began recording the transmissions of numbers stations in 1992.
-The original 4 CD set was released in 1997 and reissued in 2013 with an additional 5th CD.
+The original 4-CD set was released in 1997 and reissued in 2013 with an additional 5th CD.

-The recordings have been sampled in various artistic projects, most famously in the 2001 film Vanilla Sky and Wilco’s 2001 album Yankee Hotel Foxtrot, along the 2022 survival horror game Signalis.
+The recordings have been sampled in various artistic projects, most famously in the 2001 film Vanilla Sky and Wilco's 2001 album Yankee Hotel Foxtrot, along with the 2022 survival horror game Signalis.
 In keeping with its “free music” policy, the label made the entire collection available for free to download as a collection of MP3 files (along with a PDF version of the included booklet).
 Irdial-Discs has since discontinued the hosting of said files, but still provides links to alternative active hosts.

 The title derives from a mishearing of the Czech word konec /cs/ (lit. 'end'), heard on the recordings.

 Legacy and sampling

-Samples from the collection have been used in numerous films and albums, including Cameron Crowe's 2001 film Vanilla Sky, Porcupine Tree's album Stupid Dream, J Church's album One Mississippi, and We Were Promised Jetpacks' album These Four Walls.
-The Besnard Lakes have also used recordings from numbers stations throughout their album, The Besnard Lakes Are the Dark Horse and frontman Jace Lasek is said to be a fan of The Conet Project.
+Samples from the collection have been used in numerous films and albums, including Cameron Crowe's 2001 film Vanilla Sky, Porcupine Tree's album Stupid Dream, J Church's album One Mississippi, We Were Promised Jetpacks' album These Four Walls, and Jónsi & Alex's score for the television series Manhattan.
+The Besnard Lakes have also used recordings from numbers stations throughout their album, The Besnard Lakes Are the Dark Horse, and frontman Jace Lasek is said to be a fan of The Conet Project.
+Various processed radio sounds, as well as a modified melody similar to the Three Note Oddity, can be heard in both the intro and outro of Haken's album Affinity.

 The post-hardcore band Silverstein sampled the recording "Czech Lady" in In A Place Of Solace, a song released on their album This Is How the Wind Shifts.
 Kronos Quartet incorporated live reception of the Conet numbers into "4Cast Unpredictable", a performed sound sculpture in collaboration with Trimpin.
 Ten years in the making, the piece was performed once only, at Montclair State University Performing Arts Center, New Jersey, in 2007.

 Copyright dispute

 Yankee Hotel Foxtrot, a 2001 album released by the alternative rock band Wilco, was the subject of controversy after Irdial-Discs sued for copyright infringement.
-The track “Poor Places” samples track 4 of disc 1, “Phonetic Alphabet Nato” (the album’s title is also a reference to this recording) without the permission of founder Akin Fernandez.
+The track "Poor Places" samples track 4 of disc 1, "Phonetic Alphabet Nato" (the album's title is also a reference to this recording) without the permission of founder Akin Fernandez.